dicristea/etch-a-sketch/README.md

 Tips:
-- body {} automatically has margin:8px, remember to set to 0
+- body {} automatically has margin: 8px, remember to set to 0
 - Always use the proper HTML tags, like <h1>h1</h1> & <h6>h6</h6> for headings and <p>for paragraphs.</p>
 - cursor: pointer; on element
 - body {font-size: 100%;}